 VitaClay is known as a slow cooker or a pressure cooker, in a sense, but it’s more of a multi-cooker.
 It’s actually in between a slow-cooker and a pressure cooker.
 It cooks like a pressure cooker because it has a micro-pressure in it while it cooks much faster than slow cookers.

 Now that you’ve known more about VitaClay, you might be wondering how you can cook food in VitaClay that you have been originally cooking in your pressure cookers or slow cookers.
-Here are some pressure cooker and slow cooker recipes that we converted to VitaClay cooking time.
-Taste the difference!
+Here are some pressure cooker and slow cooker recipes that we converted to the VitaClay equivalent cooking time.
+This is your sign to try the future of clay pot cooking and taste the difference!

 Comments will be approved before showing up.